ð When does refinancing your 30 year mortgage to a 15 year term make sense?

 Loading chat...

 Refinancing from a 30-year to a 15-year mortgage can save you a significant amount in interest and help you build equity faster.
 However, it typically comes with higher monthly payments and upfront closing costs.
+There are good reasons why 15-year mortgages make up a small fraction of newly originated mortgages.
+To be specific, 4.2% in late 2024 compared to 88% for 30-year loans.
 This calculator helps you compare your current loan to a potential refinance scenario to see if it makes financial sense for you.

 First, let's confirm the details of your current mortgage.
 The values from your question have been pre-filled.
 Note that mortgage calculations are based on Principal and Interest (P&I), so your actual payment including taxes and insurance (PITI) will be higher.